jonny-novikov/programmer-training/README.md

 - [Tools](./tools/)
 - [Work flow & work flow tools](./workflow/)

+## Steps to achieve our goals

+1. **Review:** Begin a thorough review, discovering where the holes and weaknesses are your knowledge.
+2. **Foundation building:** Work on building your conceptual foundations while practicing using the most up to date JavaScript methods available.
+3. **Portfolio building:** Build up your portfolio with real world examples: During this time - if you can find a small contract to do, you will be able to practice, get real world experience and earn extra income.
+4. **Git / Work flow:** What is work flow?
+What are the best practices for using git?
+5. **Hacking the interview game:** Practice being able to answer the most typical technical interview questions.

 ## This is a working document / repo

 - This is a working document / repo which means it will change as we work on each goal.